risk-first/website/Map-And-Territory-Risk.md

 ![Hype Cycle, along with Map & Territory Risk](images/numbers/hype1.png)

 The five phases (and the "Hype" itself as the thick black line) are shown in the chart above.
-We start off at the "Technology Trigger", moving to the "Peak of Inflated Expectations", then to the "Trough of Disillusionment" and finally to the "Plateau of Productivity".
+We start off at the "Technology Trigger", moving to the "Peak of Inflated Expectations", then to the "Trough of Disillusionment" and finally up the "Slope of Enlightenment" to the "Plateau of Productivity".

-The concept of [Map and Territory Risk](Map-And-Territory-Risk) actually helps explain why this curve has the shape it does, as the chart above demonstrates.
-Let's consider each line in turn:
+The concept of [Map and Territory Risk](Map-And-Territory-Risk) actually helps explain why this curve has the shape it does.
+To see why, let's consider each line in turn:

  - The **Awareness** (or enthusiasm for) the idea within the population is the dotted line.